Documentation-Pro/react-calendar.github.io/docs/pages/setup.md

 ```js
 import Calendar from 'react-calendar'
 ```
-5. return the Calendar component in your App function
+5. Replace the return code block of the App function with code below
 ```js
 return (
     <Calendar />